AlexTechLegend/EchoChain/README.md

 2. Open `http://localhost:3000` in your browser.

 Use the depth slider and personality radio buttons to generate a new thought.
+The interface text changes with the chosen personality and the last few thoughts appear below the main bubble.